 Tokyo Kenbutsu used French actor Jean Reno to help sell apartments in Kinshicho three years ago, while Orix Real Estate are currently using the star appeal of Leonardo DiCaprio (32) to sell their “Re-Tokyo Project”.
 As for local talent, Mitsui Fudosan have enlisted the enduring popular appeal of SMAP and actress Kuroki Hitomi, and Hollywood-based Watanabe Ken has been signed up by Nomura Fudosan to plug a development in the Tokyo sleeper town of Urayasu that goes on sale next month.

 The “Gorgeous Kano Sisters” know that there’s no such thing as bad publicity.
-Yet they insisted yesterday that all the fuss about the missing sister is not a stunt.
-Harue, the younger sister of Kano Kyoko (44) who said she had trusted her 1000%, is said to have absconded with some ¥500-million worth of her jewelry.
+Yet they insisted yesterday that all the fuss about their missing “sister” is not a stunt.
+A third “sister” is said to have absconded with some ¥500-million worth of jewelry.
 Kyoko even reported the matter to police earlier this month.
-Harue, who worked as a manager for the other two celebrities, went missing earlier in the year along with the borrowed items.
+The “sister”, who worked as a manager for the other two celebrities, went missing earlier in the year along with the borrowed items.
 The media wanted to talk about nothing else at a PR event for the sisters’ latest book, “Love & Sex”.
 All the fuss certainly won’t hurt book sales, though Kyoko insisted that it would harm its image.
 Yeah, right.
 As younger “sister” Mika wept beside her, she also added that the stress had caused her to lose 5kg in two weeks.
 Could there be a diet book on the way, too?!

 • Another TV network has had to fess up to a “netsuzou” scandal.
 TV Tokyo president Sugaya Sadahiko (68) apologized to viewers, sponsors and comedienne Yamada Hanako (31) for faking the content of one of its shows.
 Sugaya will take a 20% cut in salary for one month, while four executives were punished.
 The show, broadcast on January 6, featured Yamada on a yoga diet, and included what it said was blood samples showing how her circulation had improved, though it was actually a director’s blood that was shown.
 TV Tokyo, which was caught in a similar case in January 2005, has severed ties with Human View, the production company responsible for the show.